cdevents/spec/spec.md

 ## CDEvent customData

-The `customData` field can be used to carry additional data in CDEvents.
+The `customData` and `customDataEncoding` fields can be used to carry additional data in CDEvents.
+They are entirely optional.
-This is entirely optional.
 The content of the `customData` field is not specified in CDEvent and typically require tool specific knowledge to be parsed.

-The format of the data in `customData` must be compatible with that of the CDEvent format.
+The format of the data in `customData` must be compatible with that of the CDEvent format; when not JSON, the content must be base64 encoded.

 ### JSON Data